 In 2007, Dick Durbin assumed the role of assistant majority leader, or majority whip.

-In February 2008, Dick Durbin called on Congress to support a measure that would allow the Food and Drug Administration to oversee the tobacco industry, including disclosing contents, restricting advertising, removing harmful ingredients, and prohibiting terms like 'low risk' on packaging.
+In February 2008, Dick Durbin urged Congress to support a measure allowing the Food and Drug Administration (FDA) to oversee the tobacco industry, including requiring disclosure of contents, restricting advertising, removing harmful ingredients, and prohibiting terms like 'low risk' on packaging.

-On September 18, 2008, Dick Durbin attended a closed meeting with congressional leaders, Treasury Secretary Henry Paulson, and Federal Reserve Chairman Ben Bernanke, where he was urged to craft legislation for financially troubled banks.
-That same day, Durbin sold mutual fund shares worth $42,696 and reinvested it all with Warren Buffett.
+On September 18, 2008, Dick Durbin attended a closed meeting on the financial crisis with congressional leaders, then-Treasury Secretary Henry Paulson, and Federal Reserve Chairman Ben Bernanke.
+On the same day, Durbin sold mutual fund shares worth $42,696 and reinvested it with Warren Buffett.

-On November 1, 2008, Dick Durbin's daughter, Christine Durbin, passed away at the age of 40 after suffering from complications due to a congenital heart condition.
+On November 1, 2008, Dick Durbin's daughter, Christine, died at age 40 after several weeks in the hospital with complications due to a congenital heart condition.

-On December 9, 2008, after Governor Rod Blagojevich's arrest, Dick Durbin urged the Illinois legislature to quickly pass legislation for a special election to fill Barack Obama's vacant Senate seat, stating that no appointment by Blagojevich could produce a credible replacement.
+On December 9, 2008, following Governor Rod Blagojevich's arrest, Dick Durbin urged the Illinois legislature to quickly pass legislation for a special election to fill Barack Obama's vacant Senate seat, stating that no Blagojevich appointment could produce a credible replacement.

 In 2008, Dick Durbin was re-elected to the U.S. Senate.

-On February 26, 2009, Dick Durbin introduced the Protecting Consumers from Unreasonable Credit Rates Act of 2009, which called for a maximum annual interest rate cap of 36%, including all interest and fees, to end predatory lending activities.
+On February 26, 2009, Dick Durbin introduced the Protecting Consumers from Unreasonable Credit Rates Act of 2009, which proposed a maximum annual interest rate cap of 36% to prevent predatory lending.

-In an April 27, 2009 interview, Dick Durbin stated that banks were responsible for the 2008 financial crisis and that the banking lobby holds significant power on Capitol Hill.
+In an April 27, 2009, interview, Dick Durbin stated that banks were responsible for the 2008 financial crisis and have excessive influence on Capitol Hill.

 In 2010, Dick Durbin cosponsored and passed from committee the Combating Online Infringement and Counterfeits Act, a bill to combat media piracy by blacklisting websites.
-The bill faced opposition due to concerns about First Amendment rights and censorship.
+Many opposed to the bill argue that it violates First Amendment rights and promotes censorship.

-In April 2013, Dick Durbin chaired a hearing in the Senate Judiciary Subcommittee on the Constitution, Civil Rights and Human Rights regarding the moral, legal, and constitutional issues surrounding targeted killings and the use of drones, expressing concern about undermining counterterrorism efforts.
+In April 2013, Durbin chaired a hearing in the Senate Judiciary Subcommittee on the Constitution, Civil Rights and Human Rights about the moral, legal and constitutional issues surrounding targeted killings and the use of drones.
+Durbin expressed concerns about undermining counterterrorism efforts.

-In August 2013, Dick Durbin was one of 23 Democratic senators to sign a letter to the Defense Department warning of predatory payday lenders offering high-interest loans to service members and advocating for stronger protections for military families.
+In August 2013, Dick Durbin and 22 other Democratic senators signed a letter to the Defense Department warning of some payday lenders "offering predatory loan products to service members at exorbitant triple-digit effective interest rates", asserting that service members deserve strong protections.

-In 2013, the Immigrant Legal Resource Center presented Dick Durbin with the inaugural Nancy Pelosi Award for Immigration & Civil Rights Policy for his leadership on the DREAM Act.
+In 2013, the Immigrant Legal Resource Center presented Dick Durbin with the inaugural Nancy Pelosi Award for Immigration & Civil Rights Policy for his leadership on the DREAM Act issue.

-In July 2014, Americas PAC released a radio advertisement attacking Durbin's staff salaries based on a Washington Times article claiming female staff members made less than male staffers.
-Durbin's lawyers claimed the information was false, while the radio station defended the ad's accuracy.
+In July 2014, Americas PAC released a radio advertisement attacking Durbin's staff salaries, based on a Washington Times article alleging that Durbin's female staff members made $11,000 less annually than his male staffers.
+Durbin's lawyers responded with a letter claiming the information was false, but the radio station continued airing the ad.

 In 2014, Dick Durbin was re-elected to the U.S. Senate.

-In 2014, the Chicago Tribune reported potential conflicts of interest involving Dick Durbin's wife's lobbying work, noting that some of her clients had received federal funding promoted by Durbin.
+In 2014, the Chicago Tribune reported that some of Dick Durbin's wife's "clients have received federal funding promoted by [Durbin]".
+The Durbins maintain that they try to avoid conflicts of interest.

 From 2015 to 2021, Dick Durbin served as Senate Minority Whip.